tibsys/MidiExpress/README.md

 More details to come.

-### Arduino software

-Here comes a description of the software sub-project

-### Configuration software
+### Upgrade software

 This software is coded in C++-11 with Qt5.
 It is designed to make some configuration in the Arduino board in order to change or fine-tune its behaviour.

+### Configuration software

+This software is coded in C++-11 with JUCE and can be used as a standalone application or a VST/AU plugin so you can record different settings in your patches.

 ## Dependencies